 P.S.
 On May 4th I called you and got an automated message saying my appointment was moved to May 10th but spoke to two representatives who assured me it was still on May 4th.
 Twenty minutes later, I got a call saying the technician called and couldn’t reach me, and my new appointment would be on May 12th.
 An hour later I got a call apologizing and saying my appointment was moved to May 6th.
 Why does your company act like a controlling, abusive husband on an episode of Law and Order?

 P.P.S.
 On May 6th a very nice, professional man came, rang my doorbell, and installed everything.
 I would feel remiss to not mention that a handful of other employees were also very helpful.
 However, overall your company is run like an ill-managed Soviet factory.
 I bet if Ayn Rand was still alive, she’d write a fun-to-read but poorly argued book about how appalling and inefficient your company is.
 Please cut it out.
 Thank you.

-Time Warner Cable’s response included a post on their blog, clearly appreciating Mirman’s humor and laying out several planned improvements.
+To its credit, Time Warner Cable’s response included a post on its blog (which has disappeared), clearly appreciating Mirman’s humor and laying out several planned improvements.
 Nice PR move.
 That company is an albatross, a fixture, an institution.
-Call me a pessimist, but Russia is still screwed up even after “democracy” edged its way in.

 Two weeks after my phone interview, my money began flowing again, but the attitude of that woman still crackled under my feet.
 What did I hope to achieve by writing a complaint letter to the state?
 Nothing from them.
 But for me, exercising my First Amendment right would in turn prevent me from seeking therapy.
 The bottom line is this: I am resourceful—a fixer, a problem solver.
 I alleviated my own Time Warner Cable suffering by getting satellite TV several years ago.
 And eventually, I will no longer need unemployment benefits.
 Soon, my pet, soon.